A violation of probation in California exposes the client to potentially greater punishment in jail than for the original criminal charge.

 Probationers are entitled to a court hearing with many of the same rights that one has in a criminal jury trial, but not all.
 Probationers are not entitled to a jury, they may be held longer in custody before any hearing takes place, and the burden of proof on the government is lower, thus making the violation is easier to prove against you.

 DUI probation violations are the most common, if for no other reason than their relative number compared to other cases.
-If the alleges violation involves a new episode of the client drinking and driving, the punishment may result, in the worst cases, in sentences of ninety (90) days or more of real jail time.
+If the alleged violation involves a new episode of the client drinking and driving, the punishment may result, in the worst cases, in sentences of ninety (90) days or more of real jail time.

-In the case of a felony probation, the client faces the possible revocation of the original probation and a sentence to a number of years in the State Prison.
+In the case of a California felony probation, the client faces the possible revocation of the original probation and a sentence to a number of years in the State Prison.

 If you, or a loved one, are facing an alleged Violation of Probation, please call for an appointment so that we may discuss the ways that the violation might be mitigated or even dismissed.